ferpoble2/Relief_Creator/readme.md

 # Filters

-There is a number of filters that can be applied to the transformations, they are stored as a pair (string, arguments) by the engine.
+There is a number of filters that can be applied to the transformations before modifying the points of the loaded models, they are given to the Scene methods as a list of pairs (ID, Parameters).
 Here is the list of all filters implemented currently in the program:

 |         ID          |     Parameters      |                         Description                          |
 | :-----------------: | :-----------------: | :----------------------------------------------------------: |